What is Preferred Shares vs. Common Shares?

 During shareholder meetings, votes on important corporate policy decisions take place, such as the election of the board of directors.
 Preferred shareholders cannot participate in these votes and thereby have minimal say in such matters.

-Common shares are more prone to dilution if the issuing company were to raise more funding, as each share is typically identical to any other common share.
+Common shares are prone to the risk of dilution if the issuing company raises more funding, as each share is typically identical to any other common share.

 However, one of the few actual differences found among common shares is the classification of shares (and the number of votes carried by each class).